The 10 Best Soft Coolers

 video play icon

-This wiki has been updated 33 times since it was first published in April of 2015.
+This wiki has been updated 37 times since it was first published in April of 2015.
 If you're looking to upgrade your on-the-go food and beverage storage from standard grocery bags, consider an insulated option, like one of these soft coolers.
 They're lighter and easier to store than the hard, molded options, but can still maintain the temperature of whatever you load them up with.
 We've ranked them by ease of portability, storage capacity, and how long they keep things cold.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. AO Canvas